Seto Machindranath: Chariot festival

+The chariot image of "Seto Macchindranath" Jatra.

 The 32 hands tall chariot procession festival of Seto Machindranath is celebrated during the month of Chaitra.
 This is five days long festival.
 The chariot of Seto Machindranath is pulled from place to place during these five days.
 Each day when the chariot has reached its destination a group of soldiers fires their rifles into the air.

 On the first day, the deity is brought to Jamal by the priests.
 Then it is pulled to Asan, Kathmandu via Ratna Park and Bhotahity.
 The next day it is pulled from Asan Kathmandu to Hanuman Dhoka.
 Third day, it is pulled to Lagantole via Maruhity and Jaisideval.
 On fourth day, the chariot completes three rounds of a temple there in Lagan, dedicated to his mother.
 Finally on the fifth day, the idol of Seto Machindranath travels back to temple in Jana Baha.
 During all five days, people come and pay their respect to the Deity.